The Freelance Hairdressers’ Association

 The Trade Association for Freelance Hairdressers

 There has been a trade association for freelance hairdressers since 1993.
-Before this date ‘mobile’ hairdressers had no recognised place in the industry and the whole sector was swept under the carpet.
-This was because there were no standards set for this sector and it was perceived that those working outside of a salon were unqualified, unregulated and unprofessional.
+Prior to this, independent hairdressers had no recognised place in the industry and the sector was largely dismissed.
+This was because there were no set standards for the sector, and those working outside of a salon were perceived as unqualified, unregulated and unprofessional.

 The industry’s trade association has come a long way from its early beginnings.
-It has grown through the years by listening to the members and responding to their needs.
-The FHA ensures that although self-employed folk may work alone they are no longer on their own.
+We have grown over the years by listening to our members and responding to their changing needs.
+As a member of the Freelance Hairdressers’ Association, you may work alone – but you don’t have to be on your own.